hamed-rezaee/flutter_component_architecture_poc/README.md

 # Architecture Overview

-This architecture follows a clean architecture pattern and consists of three main layers: the presentation layer, the domain layer, and the data layer.
+This architecture follows a clean architecture pattern and consists of four main layers: the presentation layer, the interactor, the domain layer, and the data layer.

 Each layer has its own set of classes and responsibilities, which are briefly described below.

-The architecture is divided into three main layers: the data layer, domain layer, and presentation layer.
-Each layer has its own set of responsibilities and interacts with the other layers through well-defined interfaces.

 ### Data Layer